 - During Florida 4-H University, individual 4-H’ers can participate in one demonstration OR public speaking event AND either Share-the-Fun or one judging/other event (i.e. Fashion Revue), as long as schedule permits.
 Please contact the State Events Coordinator to confirm the schedule for these events.
 Youth at county and district levels can be encouraged to participate in both demonstrations and judging or other events.
 4-H’ers may compete in contests and be a council delegate.

 - The Demonstration/Illustrated Talk and Public Speaking competitions combine two forms of achievement and recognition for youth.
 These are:

 - Standards of Excellence established by experts (as defined by the scorecards for Demonstration/Illustrated Talk or Public Speaking Contests).
 By measuring personal progress against standards of excellence, youth can gain insight into their own efforts and abilities.

 - Peer Competition, a panel of judges subjectively identifies, in a concrete time and place, the best teams or individuals through rankings.
 It is a strong motivator for some youth, but is inappropriate for youth under the age of eight.

-In State 4-H University Competitions, using both “standards of excellence” and “peer competition”, as described above, participants will first be recognized for reaching a standard of excellence.
+In 4-H University State Competitions, using both “standards of excellence” and “peer competition”, as described above, participants will first be recognized for reaching a standard of excellence.
 Blue, Red, and White levels are used to determine the standard met.
 Participants will then be recognized through peer competition for earning 1st, 2nd, or 3rd place within their category.
-Only blue standard participants at district events should progress replica watches to state level competitions.
+Only blue standard participants at district events should progress to state level competitions.
 Only blue standard participants at state level events may compete at the corresponding National Event.
 All judges’ decisions are final.